 Selecting the filing status that is best suited for your requirements will impact the chance of a rebate.
 Your filing status establishes:

 - Your usual deduction

 - The credits you will be qualified to be given

-- The amount of tax you have to pay or the tax refund you get
+- The amount of tax you have to pay or the amount of the tax refund you get

-You will find 5 statuses to pick from, however the 3 most popular are: married submitting together, married submitting individually, single, and head of household.
-TurboTax will help you figure out which option is best for your circumstances.
+You will find 5 statuses to pick from, however, the 3 most popular are: married submitting together, married submitting individually, single, and head of household.
+Online tax filing will help you figure out which option is best for your circumstances.

 Claim the earned income tax credit